Filing a claim

 The pages or screens you can access and the information that is required depends on the type of claim you are requesting – personal injury, essential personal property, or death.
 Based on the claim type, here is the information you'll be required to complete for each individual page that applies to your claim.

-Victim Compensation App
+Victim Compensation Claim Navigator

 Victim page